#19 most important Financial ratios for investors:

 Where AR = Average amount of accounts receivable

 Credit sales= Total amount of net credit sales in the period

 Average collection period should be lower as higher ratio means that the company is taking too long to collect the receivables and hence is unfavorable for the operations of the company.

-Debt ratios are used to calculate how much debt a company has at its current financial situation.
+Debt or solvency or leverage ratios are used to determine a company’s ability to meet its long-term liabilities.
+They are used to calculate how much debt a company has at its current financial situation.
 Here are the two most important Financial ratios for investors to check debt:

 1. Debt/equity ratio: